bsodmike/crustyengineer.com/content/blog/2025-06-26-fixed-precision-calculations.md

 -- Source: [https://stackoverflow.com/a/3730040](https://stackoverflow.com/a/3730040)

+Let's cover our first topic.

 ## Semantic typing

 We can use the `newtype` pattern (a.k.a [New Type Idiom](https://doc.rust-lang.org/rust-by-example/generics/new_types.html)) in Rust and introduce such a type into our codebase.
+It will be backed by [`D128`](https://docs.rs/fastnum/0.2.10/fastnum/decimal/type.D128.html) from the `fastnum` crate.

 ```rust
 use fastnum::D128;